CatCodeSoftware/CatWareEngine/readme.md

 - Full 3D support

 ## Building
-Right now CatWare uses Visual Studio 2022 solutions.
-A proper build system is planned
+CatWare uses xmake to generate projects.
+Install xmake here https://xmake.io To generate a Visual Studio solution open your terminal and run ```xmake project -k vsxmake2022 -m "debug;release"```

 ## Docs
 Documentiation is localized in the docs folder in the repository